PolyPlugins/Reusable-Admin-Panel/README.md

 * Date
 * Time
 * Color
-* [NEW] Dropdown Toggle - Additional fields can be added under a dropdown which show/hide based on selected option
+* Dropdown Toggle - Additional fields can be added under a dropdown which show/hide based on selected option
-* [NEW] Button - Add multiple buttons that can link or be targeted in custom JS
+* Button - Add multiple buttons that can link or be targeted in custom JS

 # Installation